boerremk/Fibaro/Buienradar/README.md

 # Buienradar

 Buienradar is a Homecenter 2 virtual device that display Buienradar information.
-It sends a message when rain is expected and closes sunshade if you own some.
+It sends a message when rain is expected and closes sunshades if you own some.

 ## Requirements
 - Living in The Netherlands